RichardValerosoUniverse/The-Valeroso-City/README.md

 **Impactful violation example:**

-*A collection agent repeatedly calls the cardholder at midnight, sends threatening messages, or contacts the cardholder’s employer or neighbors to pressure payment, violating the law’s communication restrictions.*
+*A credit card issuer or collection agency repeatedly harassing a cardholder through prohibited channels, ignoring BSP guidelines and the cardholder’s communication request, constitutes the clearest and most impactful violation of Section 22.*

 **O. FINANCE CHARGES, INTEREST, AND PENALTIES**